-Peace organisation PAX calls for immediate action to prevent human suffering from the use of explosive weapons in populated areas.
-PAX is member of the strategy group of the International Network on Explosive Weapons (INEW).
+PAX calls for immediate action to prevent civilian suffering from the use of explosive weapons in populated areas (EWIPA).
+PAX is co-founder and member of the steering committee of the International Network on Explosive Weapons (INEW).

 Internationally: With INEW, an international coalition of non-governmental organisation, PAX encourages states to be more transparent about their use of explosive weapons and the consequences of this use for civilians in conflict areas.
 We draw policy makers' attention to reports and articles, distribute research studies and lobby diplomats during international conferences.